Víctor Merino: FAS

 His lack of form saw him once again transfer to another one of the Salvadoran giants of football in FAS.
 Here he saw limited playing time and as a result was transfer after one year to Águila.

 Águila

-This move not only meant a fresh start for Merino, but also saw him join the list of a select few players that have played for what are considered the "Big Four" clubs in the country (that being Alianza FC, Luis Ángel Firpo, FAS and Águila).
-Fortunately for Merino this move has seen to have suited him well as he has now become a regular starter and an important part of the team.
-Although his form is far from what it once was, he has lifted it to a level that many had not seen him play at for well over three years.
+This move saw him join the list of a select few players that have played for what are considered the "Big Four" clubs in the country (that being Alianza FC, Luis Ángel Firpo, FAS and Águila).
+He has since become a regular starter for his team.

 Return to Luis Ángel Firpo

 In 2009, Merino signed again with Luis Ángel Firpo.

 Isidro Metapán

 Merino signed with Isidro Metapán for the Apertura 2013.

 Sonsonate FC

 In July 2015, Merino signed with Sonsonate FC.

 Chalatenango

 In 2017, Merino signed with Chalatenango for the Apertura 2017.

 International career

-Dubón received his first called up to the El Salvador national football team in 2003.
+Dubón received his first call up to the El Salvador national football team in 2003.
 He made his debut for the Cuscatlecos in a July 2004 friendly match against Guatemala and has earned a total of 20 caps, scoring 1 goal.
 He has represented his country in 4 FIFA World Cup qualification matches and played at the 2007 UNCAF Nations Cup as well as at the 2007 CONCACAF Gold Cup.

 His final international match was a September 2007 friendly match against Ecuador.